DEV451997/MP4/README.md

 * Each subsequent push to the branch, the application on Heroku updated, maintaining synchronization with the latest codebase.

 ### Step by step guide for ElephantSQL
+* Access ElephantSQL dashboard.
+* Create a new instance giving it a name and chossing Tiny Turtle Plan.

 ### Step by step guide for AWS S3
+*

+### ### Step by step guide for Stripe
+*

+### Issues/Solutions to coding problems.

+1. Bag decrement issue.
+2.

 ## Credits
+* Credits go to Code Institute for providing a detailed walkthrough to Django and it's capabilities.
+Providing links to Django documentation to build and understand how a web application can easily be built, linking views, urls etc.
+* I also used an online tutorial as the basis for the [Contact Form](https://learndjango.com/tutorials/django-email-contact-form-tutorial).
+This taught me how to set up the forms.py and link the relevant views and urls to create a contact form which, when submitted it succesfully shown to the terminal.
+* For the [Blog](https://realpython.com/build-a-blog-from-scratch-django/)I use this site as a refernece.
+This gave me the basic structure and functionailty.
+I then expanded on the Blog using the products app adding Django features such as {{ post.content | linebreaks }} and {{ post.content|truncatewords:50 }} to aid readability and create a uniform layout.
+* Product images were created by using prompts via [Leonardo.Ai](https://leonardo.ai/).
+This allowed me to create copyright free imagery for my site.